Refactorings by Smells

 Role and/or responsibility diffusion

-• Extract Endpoint (Show Details ) (Hide Details )
+• Extract Operation (Show Details ) (Hide Details )

-The endpoint is both an Information Holder Resource and a Processing Resource.
-An Information Holder exposes different types of data, for instance, both master data and operational data.
-The endpoint operations have rather diverse functional and technical responsibilities.
-Hence, it is hard to explain the endpoint purpose.
+The endpoint is both an Information Holder Resource and a Processing Resource, or an Information Holder Resource exposes different types of data in different operations (for instance, both master data and operational data).
+The endpoint operations may have rather diverse functional and technical responsibilities (read vs. write, for instance).
+As a consequence of one or more of these smells, it is hard to explain the endpoint purpose.

 • Move Operation (Show Details ) (Hide Details )